Request Free Consultation

 • Increased Risk of Future Concussions: Once you’ve had a concussion, you’re at higher risk for subsequent concussions, which can have cumulative effects.
 This increased vulnerability should be factored into your settlement considerations.

 • Potential Cognitive Changes: Concussions sometimes lead to lasting changes in cognitive function, affecting memory, attention, and processing speed.
-These changes may impact your ability to work or perform daily activities.
+These changes may impact your ability to work or perform daily activities and may influence the average settlement for mild traumatic brain injury cases, as cognitive impairments often require ongoing support.

 • Emotional and Psychological Impacts: Brain injuries aren’t just physical.
 They can cause substantial emotional, psychological, and cognitive impairments.
 Many people experience emotional changes, including increased anxiety, depression, or mood swings.
 These psychological impacts can have far-reaching effects on their lives and relationships.